DXi Veeam Installation

 WARNING: DO NOT create new shares using the New Folder button OR ADD/MODIFY/DELETE FOLDERS in this dialog!
 These actions will incorrectly create/delete/modify shares and the system will not function correctly and will not deduplicate data.
 Any resulting system failures caused by creating or modifying shares outside of the Veeam software interface will not be supported by Quantum.

-Note: For instructions on increasing the maximum concurrent job setting, see the DXi-Series Configuration and Best Practices Guide for Veeam Backup & Replication and DXi-Series Supplement - Best Practices for Optimizing Veeam v9.5 with DXi, both available from the Quantum Documentation Portal for your system.
+Note: For instructions on increasing the maximum concurrent job setting, see the DXi-Series Configuration and Best Practices Guide for Veeam Backup & Replication, available from the Documentation Center for your DXi system.
 From the dropdown options at the top of the Documentation Center, select Best Practices for the DXi Best Practice Guides page.

 The New Backup Repository - Apply dialog appears.
 This screen populates with all saved settings, as the backup repository is created and saved as configured.